Cost of an Eviction in Arizona

 5. Writ of Restitution Execution Fee

-In Arizona, a sheriff or constable may charge $48 plus $40 per hour per deputy or constable for actual time spent (in excess of 3 hours) for executing the writ or returning to the property to remove the tenant.
+They can charge a fee of $48 plus [ttip number=’6′ icon=’popover-balance’] $40 per hour per deputy or constable for actual time spent (in excess of 3 hours) for executing the writ or returning to the property to remove the tenant.

-6. Notice of Appeal Fee
+6. Notice of Appeal Filing Fee

 If either party chooses to file an Appeal, they may do so as long as the Notice of Appeal is filed within 5 calendar days of the judgment.
 If the eviction was originally filed in the Justice Court, the Appeal will be transferred and heard in Superior Court.
 The filing fee is $203.
 Note, the Notice of Appeal fee is applicable to all counties in Arizona.